AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 #### Material Themes

-These themes are based on the Sublime plugin's, made by Mattia Astorino ([@equinusocio](https://github.com/equinusocio))
+These themes are based on the original themes, made by Mattia Astorino ([@equinusocio](https://github.com/equinusocio))

 <ul class="theme-cards">
 {% for theme in site.data.themes.material %}